Roy Jefferson: College football

-Jefferson played on both sides of the ball and also was the placekicker; and led the Utes to 32–6 victory in the Liberty Bowl over favored West Virginia to finish with a 9–2 record.
+Jefferson played on both sides of the ball, as both receiver and running back on offense, as well playing defensive back.
+He was also the team's placekicker.
+In his senior season (1964), Jefferson had 21 pass receptions, three interceptions, and kicked 17 extra points and two field goals.
+Making key pass receptions, he led the Utes to a 32–6 victory in the Liberty Bowl over favored West Virginia, to finish with an overall 9–2 record that year.
 The game was played indoors on natural grass at the convention center in Atlantic City, New Jersey, and featured shortened end zones.